slsa-framework/slsa/docs/spec/v1.1/threats.md

 </details>

-### (F) Upload modified package
+### (F) Direct package upload

-An adversary uploads a package not built from the proper build process.
+An adversary directly uploads a package that does not reflect the proper Source of Truth (SoT).

+This is the most direct threat because it is the easiest to pull off.

 <details><summary>Build with untrusted CI/CD <span>(expectations)</span></summary>